LevelUpJava/DesignPatterns/FactoryPattern.md

 ## 1. 🎯 Definition

-The Factory Design Pattern is a creational pattern that provides a way to create objects without specifying the exact class of the object that will be created.
+The Factory Method Pattern is a creational pattern that provides a way to create objects without specifying the exact class of the object that will be created.

 ---